Akitikori/Akitikori/README.md

 - 👯 I’m looking to collaborate on anything fun
 - 🤔 I’m looking for help with general programming, dynamic programming
 - 💬 Ask me about Data Structures, basic programming terminology
-- 📫 How to reach me: ropo58@yahoo.com
+- 📫 How to reach me: coming soon...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I've lived in four continents!
+- ⚡ Fun fact: I've lived on four continents!